psychemedia/finn-resources/src/includes/lay_oisin_d_comyn.md

 Who would give single-fight, hand on (*to*) hand,
 To the bold giant of the hard strokes."

 67\.
-O.— " I tell to thee, O kind queen
+O.— "I tell to thee, O kind queen
 That (it is) not fearful with me (*in my estimation*) his coming in my meeting (*to meet me*)
 (And) if he shall not fall from the vigour of my arms,—
 That I myself shall fall for thy protection."